 Dr. Nyrit visits the reserve the next month and asks to see Clyde again.

 Clyde is the fourth patient with new onset diabetes that Dr. Nyrit has seen in the past month.
-Having heard that the community is important in the health of Aboriginal patients, she decides to speak to the local chief about her concerns.
+Having heard that the community is important in the health of Indigenous patients, she decides to speak to the local chief about her concerns.

 Commentary on option 1